ArjunBaiju3/CMS-JournalEntries/PRAC01-JournalEntry.md

 ## Resources and Links

-https://www.w3schools.com/ for HTML, CSS, and JavaScript reference Youtube tutorials](https://www.w3schools.com/ for HTML, CSS, and JavaScript reference https://www.markdownguide.org/cheat-sheet/
+https://www.w3schools.com/ for HTML, CSS, and JavaScript reference https://www.markdownguide.org/cheat-sheet/
 Youtube tutorials

 ## Estimated Hours

-I spent approximately 8 hours this week on creating and refining my website(4 hours reviewing how to use HTML and CSS).
+I spent approximately 8 hours this week on creating and refining my website (4 hours reviewing how to use HTML and CSS).

 ## Content Insights